assistER

 Goal: Receive medical attention and return to normal life as quickly and painlessly as possible

-Wants a simple way of gathering details to understand the scope of the visit, utilize their time while waiting, and update coworkers and loved ones
+Wants a simple way of gathering information to understand the scope of their visit, utilize their time while waiting, and update loved ones and coworkers

 The Supportive Partner

-• In a relationship with someone who has a minor ongoing health issue
+• Young professional in a relationship with someone who has periodic minor health issues

-• Typically goes with their partner to the ER
+• Typically accompanies their partner to the ER

-Goal: Provide support to their partner to help them return to normal life as quickly and painlessly as possible
+Goal: Help their partner get through the medical experience and return to normal life as quickly and painlessly as possible

 Wants to know the basic details of their partner’s ER visit so they can best help their partner without having to ask lots of questions

-In a series of rough sketches, I began brainstorming possible ways to help the user personas achieve their goals, entertaining even fanciful ideas such as a cartoon virtual assistant.
+In a series of rough sketches, I began brainstorming possible ways to help the user personas achieve their goals in the ER, entertaining even fanciful ideas such as a cartoon virtual assistant — an idea that I quickly abandoned because I didn’t want the app to be seen as infantalizing users who were already feeling vulnerable or powerless.

 User Stories

-In between sketches, I also outlined the ways in which users might engage with an app during the stages of an ER visit, from creating an account to following up with a doctor after a visit.
+While sketching, I simultaneously outlined the many ways in which users might engage an app during the stages of an ER visit, from creating an account to seeing the details of a follow-up appointment with their primary care physician or a specialist.

 Ideation, Round 2

-Having plotted out and prioritized possible uses of the app, I selected the most practical ideas to explore.
-My sketches revolved around a simple dashboard showing the user’s place in line.
+Having plotted out and prioritized possible uses of the app, I selected the most practical ideas to explore further.
+My sketches revolved around a simple dashboard noting the user’s place in line, sort of like a minimalist version of one of the patient portal apps I’d looked at.

 Information Architecture

-A design direction was coming into focus, so it was time to map out the functions of the app to determine what screens I needed to design and how they connected.
+A design direction was rapidly coming into focus, so it was time to map out the functions of the app thoroughly to determine what screens I needed to build, what functionalities they should capture, and how they should connect.

 Refining the interface